Publisher: DC Comics

-Venditti doesn’t waste the opportunity, either, and uses Superman ’78 to introduce certain comic characters that fans have longed to see this iteration of the Caped Wonder meet, most notably Brainiac.
+Venditti wastes little time taking readers to new territory, using Superman ’78 to introduce comic characters that fans have longed to see Donner’s iteration of the Caped Wonder meet, most notably Brainiac.
 Serving as the book’s main antagonist, he looks exactly what you’d expect.
 Here he’s dressed in a tidier version of his classic Silver Age look and resembling actor Yul Brynner with an emerald complexion (his drones also look like the 80s take on Brainiac).
 Lex Luthor plays a significant role here, and even dons/teases a couple costumes that old-school fans will appreciate.

 Brainiac doesn’t come alone, either.
 Given he’s known as the Collector of Worlds, it’s not really much of a surprise that his vast collection also makes an appearance in Superman ’78, including the bottle city of Kandor.
 However, what is a massive surprise is the identity of some of the Kryptonian denizens he has in his possession.
 Venditti makes a pretty big departure from the established movie and comic mythos here and does something really special with it.
 It all works within the rules and confines established in this world and opens up some neat possibilities for the future.